 A successful exterior paint job is about more than just the main color; it’s about creating a cohesive palette.
 Most homes look best with a scheme of three to four colors for the body, trim, and accents like shutters or the front door.
 When selecting your colors, think about how they’ll work with the fixed elements of your home, such as your roof color and any brick or stonework.
 The way natural light hits your house at different times of day will also change how the colors appear.
 You can browse our project gallery to see how different combinations come to life.

-How to Choose Colors for Your Home’s Style
+Matching Paint Colors to Your Home’s Style

 Your home’s architecture is one of the best guides for choosing an exterior color palette.
 The right colors will highlight its best features and create a cohesive look that feels intentional and beautiful.
 Instead of picking a color you love and hoping it works, start by considering your home’s style.
 Whether you live in a sleek modern build or a classic colonial, there’s a color scheme that will feel just right.